 Posterior Open Bite

-This often occurs when the lower set of front teeth does not touch the upper set of front teeth.
+This often occurs when the lower front teeth do not touch the upper front teeth.

-A study by the American Journal of Orthodontics and Dentofacial Orthopedics indicates that an open bite can be harder to treat than treating any other type of misaligned teeth.
+A study by the American Journal of Orthodontics and Dentofacial Orthopedics indicates that an open bite can be harder to treat than treating any other type of misaligned tooth.

 Managing An Open Bite Caused By A Mix Of Baby And Permanent Teeth